French - Westminster College - Fulton, Missouri

 Because French is spoken on every continent, including in more than 20 African nations, proficiency in French is a very marketable skill, no matter what your career path.

 The communicative approach of Westminster’s French program challenges students to use the language they are learning from the first day in an elementary class through upper-level literature and culture courses.
-Small classes taught by an experienced faculty member in a relaxed environment encourage students to improve their language proficiency as they participate in a variety of games, role plays, informal conversation and presentations.
+Small classes taught by an experienced faculty member in a relaxed environment encourages students to improve their language proficiency as they participate in a variety of games, role plays, informal conversation and presentations.
 Although the major can be completed on campus, in consultation with the faculty and the Office for Off-Campus Study, many majors study abroad for a semester or even a year.

 Le français, c’est cool!